 When applying for a job, the most important thing is getting noticed so that you can impress your future employer in an interview.
 To do that, you need to rely on your cover letter and CV, so you want it to convey more than just a list of experiences and studies.
 Afterall, companies don’t hire robots, they hire people, so the information will also be of a personal nature.
-The tricky part is knowing which information is useful, which information could play against you and which information could put you ahead of the other candidates.
+The tricky part is knowing which personal information on your CV is useful, which information could play against you and which information could put you ahead of the other candidates.

 It is not because you are more attractive that you necessarily have an advantage.
 Candidates chose to include a photo so that their recruiter has a better idea of whom they might be hiring.
 The most important thing is to choose a photo, which will convey professionalism.
 In today’s day and age, recruiters often look up their candidates before hiring them and sometimes before even interviewing them.
 Even if you do not include a photo, your recruiter has probably found one of you anyway.
 If you chose the photo on your CV, you have more control over the image you want to create.

 If you are between the ages of 27 and 40, you are just what most recruiters are looking for!
 For the rest of us, age can be a delicate subject and a potential disadvantage.
 Jobseekers under the age of 27 can turn their youth into an asset for certain positions though.
 For instance, women fresh out of university are usually not going to leave the company within the next couple of years to start a family.
 Graduates can also highlight their age if they are applying for a job, which requires a lot of travelling.
 Furthermore, young candidates have grown up in a world of innovation and technology that some older candidates sometimes are not as au fait with.
+In these cases, the personal information could play in your favour on your CV.

 As for the older candidates, they can also turn their extra years into something positive.
 In many cases, older also means wiser and more experienced.
 An older candidate has usually been in the same company for a longer amount of time too, which proves their loyalty and stability.
 If you think those are assets the company could be looking for, then you should definitely highlight them on your CV.